nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 It then updates the ```quantity``` variable according to the quantity inputted by the user.

-#### Preventing duplicate items
+##### Preventing duplicate items

-When using the `add` function, we have decided to implement method that checks whether the item with the same name already exists in the packingList.
+When using the `add` function, we have decided to implement a method to check whether the item with the same name already exists in the packingList.

 This is done through the `itemFinder()` method in class `PackingList()`, which is called during `AddCommand.execute()`.

-Below is the UML diagram showing what occurs during `add` function when trying to add an item that already exists.
+Below is the UML diagram showing what occurs during `add` function when trying to add a duplicate item.

 ![AddExistingItemDiagram.png](umlDiagrams%2FAddExistingItemDiagram.png)